-are not the only factors that can contribute to the widening of gender gaps during a crisis like COVID-19.
-For instance, women may have faced greater challenges in adapting their business to the pandemic due to pre-existing gender gaps in resources and capabilities.
-It could also have gone in the other direction.
-If men's businesses were initially sufficiently more successful, they could had more to lose in the face of a severe crisis.
-Although we cannot precisely test all of these possibilities, our data allow us to provide some suggestive evidence.
+The findings suggest the pandemic crisis induced a widening in gender gaps in terms of both business ownership and business performance.
+Previous literature (Alfonsi, Namubiru, and Spaziani 2023; Alon et al. 2022a, 2022b), indicates that gender differences in pre-pandemic sectors of operations and changes in domestic responsibilities during the crisis may be potential explanations.
+However, these are not the only factors that can contribute to the widening of gender gaps during a crisis.
+For instance, women may face greater challenges in adapting their business due to pre-existing gender gaps in resources and capabilities.
+It could also go in the other direction.
+If men's businesses are initially sufficiently more successful, they may have more to lose in the face of a severe crisis.
+Although we cannot precisely test all of these possibilities, our data allow us to provide some suggestive evidence of the mechanisms driving the widening gap.

-Our results suggest that the role played by the sector is limited in explaining the changes in gender gaps.
-The coefficients of interest in Table 3 are similar with (columns (2) and (4)) and without (columns (1) and (3)) the inclusion of survey-pre-COVID business sector.
-Still, heterogeneity analysis, where we fully interact equation (1) with business sector dummies, shows that gender gaps did widen the most in the retail and health sectors (Table C4).
+Our results suggest that sector of operations can only partly explain the changes in gender gaps.
+The coefficients of interest are similar with and without the inclusion of survey-pre-COVID business sector (columns (1) - (4) of Table 3).
+Still, heterogeneity analysis shows that gender gaps widened the most in the retail and health sectors (Table C6).

-To explore the potential role played by domestic and childcare needs, we use the time-use data collected with the 24-hour recall diaries and estimate equation (1) with the number of hours spent in different activities as the outcome variable.
-The results are presented in Tables 4 and 5, the latter restricting the sample to those individuals who reported spending at least 15 minutes in working or training activities in February 2020.10 Prior to COVID-19, women already dedicated a greater number of daily hours to domestic work and children-related activities, while men spent more hours in training, working, and leisure and social activities.
-The differential effect of the pandemic on women's time in childcare relative to men is 0.27 hours per day in 2020 and 0.22 hours per day in 2021, a 31% and 26% increase relative to the pre-pandemic gender gap in childcare hours.
+To explore the potential role played by domestic and childcare needs, we estimate equation (1) with the number of hours spent in different activities as the outcome variable.
+The differential effect of the pandemic on women's time in childcare relative to men is 0.27 hours per day in 2020 and 0.22 hours per day in 2021, a 31% and 26% increase relative to the pre-pandemic gender gap in childcare hours (Table 4).
 Almost a year after the pandemic outbreak, the childcare gap comes at the expense of women reducing their working hours relative to men.
-The magnitude of the decrease is large, with women working 0.4 hours per day less than men in 2020.
-Two years after, in the fall of 2021, women have somewhat adjusted by reducing domestic work but, worryingly, they have also decreased sleep.
-Furthermore, this result of "catch-up" on work hours in 2021 seems to mask important heterogeneity by prior working status.
-If we only compare individuals that were working before COVID-19 (Table 5), the increased childcare needs still come at the expense of an increased gap in working hours in 2021, with women working 0.58 hours per day less than men, which is 34% less than pre-COVID.
+The magnitude of the decrease is large, with the gender gap in working hours increasing by 0.4 hours per day in 2020.
+Two years after, in the fall of 2021, women have somewhat adjusted working hours by reducing domestic work but, worryingly, they have also decreased sleep, although these results mask heterogeneity by prior working status.
+The pandemic effects on widening gender gaps